Benjamin Boothroyd: Works

 In 1807, having had materials for a history of the town given to him by a Richard Hepworth, Booth added to them, and brought out, at his own press, History of the Ancient Borough of Pontefract.
 He then studied Hebrew, to produce a new Hebrew bible.
 He printed the work himself, and his wife helped him in correcting the proofs.
 It was brought out in quarterly parts, beginning in 1810, and finishing in 1813, under the title of Biblia Hebraica : or the Hebrew scriptures of the Old Testament, without points, after the text of Kennicott, with the chief various readings...accompanied with English notes, critical, philological, and explanatory, selected from the...Biblical critics, and formed finally two volumes, as a project taking seven years.

 Boothroyd published standard works, and sermons of his own.
 His Sermon occasioned by the Death of Miss B. Shilito (1813) included Miss Shilito's conversion narrative.

 In 1824 Booth completed his New Family Bible and Improved Version in three volumes to which had been suggested to him on a visit to York by Henry Tuke, a Quaker.
-The specialty of this translation is that he ensured to have the God's name as "Jehovah" as it is called out on the original Hebrew scriptures.
+The specialty of this translation is that he ensured to have God's name as "Jehovah" as it is called out on the original Hebrew scriptures.
 He printed many copies of it at his own press.
-It contained notes, and in recognition of his achievement the university of Glasgow conferred on Boothroyd the degree of D.D. in 1824.
+It contained notes, and in recognition of his achievement the University of Glasgow conferred on Boothroyd the degree of D.D. in 1824.
 In 1835 he completed an octavo edition of the Family Bible.